appbaseio/Docs/content/docs/reactivesearch/react-searchbox/apireference.md

     };
     ```
 -   **analytics** `boolean` [optional]
-    allows recording search analytics (and click analytics) when setting to true and appbase.io is used as a backend.
+    records search and click analytics when set to true and appbase.io is used as a backend.
 Defaults to false.
-    When rendering your component using `render` you have to call the `triggerClickAnalytics` function by using the `_click_id` property of the data item as an argument.
+    Search analytics get recorded with no code changes required.
+For recording click analytic, you have to call the `triggerClickAnalytics` function (inside `render`) by using the `_click_id` property of the data item as an argument.
 Example:

     ```js
     <SearchBox